vinnyroca/3D_Software/docs/index.md

 We understand the classroom as a space for practicing freedom; where one may challenge psychic, social, and cultural borders and create meaningful artistic expressions.
 To do so we must acknowledge and embrace the different identities and backgrounds we inhabit.
-This means that we will use preferred pronouns, respect self-identifications, and be mindful of special needs.
+This means that we will use pronouns, respect self-identifications, and be mindful of special needs.
 Disagreement is encouraged and supported, however, our differences affect our conceptualization and experience of reality, and it is extremely important to remember that certain gender, race, sex, and class identities are more privileged while others are undermined